Don IvanhoeLinks Section

 You may bring a food selection of your favorite food or dessert to share with the rest of the club members, family and friends.

 Remember, if you can't drive or find a way to get to the club, rides are available to members for our potlucks.
-Just give your Prez a call at 425-488-8350 or Trustee Ed Straw at 425-485-3093 and we will make the arrangements.
+Just give Trustee Ed Straw a call at 425-485-3093 and we will make the arrangements.

 Click for weather forecast

-See you at the potluck on the 10th.
+See you at the potluck on October 8th.

 -Your Link to Hopelink, Bev Peterson